* Pavilion cancels loading of U.S. cargo but pays for it

 * Sell tenders from Angola, PNG, Australia and Indonesia

-SINGAPORE, Nov 22 (Reuters) - Asian spot prices for liquefied natural gas (LNG) fell this week as a supply glut continued to weigh, while demand growth was muted by signs of a mild winter in Northeast Asia.
+SINGAPORE, Nov 22 (Reuters) - Asian spot prices for liquefied natural gas (LNG) were weighed down this week by a supply glut as more spot cargoes flooded the market, while demand growth was muted by signs of a mild winter in Northeast Asia.

 Prices for January delivery to Northeast Asia LNG-AS are estimated to be about $5.70 per million British thermal units (mmBtu), down 20 cents from last week for the same period, said several sources who are market participants.